-- 8.1 Withdrawal Prior to Census Date: Students have the option to withdraw from their course without academic penalty no later than 31 March (census date).
-If they withdraw on or before the census date, the course won't be included in their studies report or academic transcript. - 8.2 Withdrawal After Census Date: Students who withdraw from the course after 1 April will receive a result of 'W' (withdrawn without academic penalty) on their studies report.
+- Withdrawal Prior to Census Date: Students have the option to withdraw from their course without academic penalty no later than 31 August (census date).
+If they withdraw on or before the census date, the course won't be included in their studies report or academic transcript. - Withdrawal After Census Date: Students who withdraw from the course after 1 September will 8.2 receive a result of 'W' (withdrawn without academic penalty) on their studies report. - 8.3 Withdrawal Process: It is the student's responsibility to withdraw from the course using mySInet by the relevant deadline.
+They can log in to sinet.uq.edu.au and follow the prompts to drop the course on the enrolment summary page.
+Please notify the ESP office at enhancedstudies@ug.edu.au.